orionholistic/orionholistic.github.io/_posts/2017-10-12-Quick-Battleship-remake-with-python.markdown

         # if game loop is not ended and user did not win then print game board for next turn
     print_board(board)
 {% endhighlight %}

+If you enjoyed learning how to re-create this game and would like to learn more, make sure to follow this blog or check back regularly for updates.